-The Elec, a Korean site, reported earlier today that the South Korean multinational electronics company, LG has succeeded in winning some proportion of “iPhone 14” displays away from Samsung, with the screens using LTPO TFT OLED.
+The Elec, a Korean site, reported earlier today that the South Korean multinational electronics company, LG, has won some proportion of “iPhone 14” displays away from Samsung, with the screens using LTPO TFT OLED.

 LG Display’s aim is to create low-temperature polycrystalline oxide (LTPO) thin-film transistor (TFT) OLED displays for Apple.